 Maximum fan efficiency coincides with minimum noise.
 Any fan installation feature that tends to reduce fan efficiency is therefore likely to increase noise.
 Two of the most common examples are bends close to the fan (intake side in particular) and dampers close to the fan intake or exhaust.

-Ideally, for maximum fan efficiency and minimum noise, make sure there is at least 2 - 3 duct diameters of straight duct between any feature that may disturb the flow and the fan itself.

-Noise reductions of 3 -12 dB are often possible
+Ideally, for maximum fan efficiency and minimum noise, make sure there is a least 2 - 3 duct diameters of straight duct between any feature that may disti-Noise reductions of 3 -12 dB are often possible.